llfbandit/immutable_model/im_model_gen/README.md

 - Standard syntax.
 - errors before runtime.
 - Low source code generation, your IDE will be happy.
-- Improved output binary size (a bit).
+- Improved output binary size.
 - Inheritance unlocked (while encouraging composition every day, "is-a" pattern is not bad).
 - to be not too intrusive.